OKEAMAH/Git/README.md

 # Tezos Octez implementation

+change here

 ## Introduction

 Tezos is a blockchain that offers both _consensus_ and _meta-consensus_, by which we mean that Tezos comes to consensus both about the state of its ledger, and _also_ about how the protocol and the nodes should adapt and upgrade.
 For more information about the project, see https://tezos.com.